Budgeting for Industry Sponsored Trials

 Without a properly negotiated and prepared budget, you and the institution will lose money on a clinical trial.
 Because a clinical trial contract is a fixed-price agreement, you are obligated to perform the work described in the contract, even if your actual costs exceed the total contracted amount.

-In most cases, a reasonable compromise can be reached after performing a cost analysis and reporting those calculated costs to the sponsor.
-However, on occasion it may be necessary for you to turn down a clinical trial because of an inadequate budget offer.
+In most cases, a reasonable compromise can be reached after performing cost analysis and reporting those calculated costs to the sponsor.
+However, on occasion, it may be necessary for you to turn down a clinical trial because of an inadequate budget offer.

 The Research Billing Plan

-In order to perform a cost analysis and to insure that billing for your study participants happens correctly, a comprehensive billing plan must be documented.
+In order to perform a cost analysis and to ensure that billing for your study participants happens correctly, a comprehensive billing plan must be documented.

 The CTO will work with each PI and their study team, at the time of study cost analysis and budget development to create this billing plan.

 Contact the CTO (Alyssa Parks at 202-687-7565 or email@example.com) for instructions and help with calculating research fees for trial-related tests and services.

 After performing a cost analysis of your new clinical trial and a review of the budget provided by the sponsor, the CTO handles sponsor negotiations concerning the study budget for you.